maxpolun/maxpolun.github.io/_posts/2012-09-19-how and why to do dependency injection in javascript.markdown

 }

 // in your main file:
-function getUserPostReal(username, postId) { // this isn't a very good name
+function getUserPostReal(username, postId) {
+	getUserPosts(username,
+				 postId,
+				 http.request,
-	getUserPosts(username, postId, http.request, analyzePost)
+				 analyzePost)
 }
 {% endhighlight %}

 So dependency injection adds some overhead, but the real benefit comes in testing.
 For version 1 above, you'd have to use nock or a similar tool to run tests without actually interacting with the service.
 For the others you might have to use mocks or fakes, but they can be very simple.
 For example a fake requestFactory for version 3 might be:

 {% highlight js%}
 function fakeRequestFactory(responseText) {